 - Ray's problem was likely caused by the electric shocks he received when Volkein took damage, or from hitting the back of his head when knocked backwards (which can cause blindness and eye damage).

-- In Fullmetal Alchemist, when Ed gets severely injured, Al blanks out.
+- In Fullmetal Alchemist, when Ed gets severely injured, his younger brother Alphonse blanks out.
 This is because Ed and Al are linked, and that Al's body is actually feeding off Ed's—which is part of the reason why he's so short.

 - In Corpse Princess, the death of a contracted monk usually leads to the death of his Shikabane Hime.
 If she goes on living, she is considered just another Shikabane and must be executed.

-- In Higurashi no Naku Koro ni, Rika is implied to share this sort of connection with Hanyuu, though it is played for laughs rather than drama, with Rika threatening to eat spicy food whenever Hanyuu fails her.
+- In Higurashi: When They Cry, Rika is implied to share this sort of connection with Hanyuu, though it is played for laughs rather than drama, with Rika threatening to eat spicy food whenever Hanyuu fails her.
 One would assume that either the connection is one-way, or Rika has a much higher pain threshold than Hanyuu due to all those horrific deaths.

 - In Bleach, Captain Komamura's bankai is a giant warrior that mirrors his movements, and any damage inflicted on the bankai will in turn be inflicted on Komamura's body.
 Since no one else's bankai has this problem, it makes his power in particular a double-edged sword.
 His typical strategy is to finish his opponent with one blow.
 The link does, however, come with the advantage of the bankai being able to heal if severely damaged, something no other bankai is capable of.

-- Basil Hawkins, a minor character in One Piece, makes use of voodoo dolls that somehow transfer any damage done to him to whatever unlucky sap he managed to make a voodoo doll of.
+- Basil Hawkins, a minor character, makes use of voodoo dolls that somehow transfer any damage done to him to whatever unlucky sap he managed to make a voodoo doll of.

 - Hidan can turn himself into a living voodoo doll.
 Any damage he suffers would then happen to his victim.
 Since he is immortal, he can easily kill someone with this ability.
 It is, in fact, his favorite way to kill people.
 His tactics almost all revolve around setting up this technique and then "killing" himself.
 A fact that Shikamaru uses against him.